Adele Swears & Brings George Michael Tribute Performance To Abrupt Halt To Start Over: Watch

 Adele was set to lead the George Michael Tribute at the 2017 Grammys on Feb.
 12, but instead she stopped the show and cussed on live TV!
 The singer cut the tribute short when she realized there was something terribly wrong with her performance.
 Get the details right here!

 Adele, 28, stunned the Grammys crowd on Feb.
 12 when she stopped her tribute performance to George Michael!
+She dropped an F-bomb, live on the Grammys stage when she experienced technical issues.
+“I can’t do it again like last year,” she said.
+“I’m sorry for swearing.
+I can’t mess this up for him.”
+She added, “Sorry Ken,” to Grammy exec producer Ken Ehrlich.
 The singer noticed that the beginning of her performance went terribly wrong and she told the audience that she had to start over.
 Adele had to do Michael justice by getting his tribute right, so she took things into her own hands…

 “I’m sorry, I can’t mess this up for him” Adele said when she got completely emotional over the mishap.
-However, after she started the tribute over, Adele put on an amazing performance!
-Rihanna, Chrissy Teigen, and more stars in the audience cheered her on and praised Adele for her beautiful tribute of Michael.
+However, after she started the tribute over, Adele put on an amazing performance when she sang Michael’s 1996 song “Fast Love”!
+Rihanna, 28, Chrissy Teigen, 31, and more stars in the audience cheered her on and praised Adele for her beautiful tribute of Michael.
 Past photos of the late artist were displayed in the back of Adele as she paid tribute to the iconic artist who passed too soon.
+When Adele finished the song, she was visibly in tears.
+Although she cussed after suffering technical difficulties, Adele received a standing ovation after her performance.

+The singer had to take the stage once again when she accepted the Grammy for “Best Song Of The Year” for her hit, “Hello”.
+Adele won the award moments after her performance, and she apologized to anyone she may have offended after she dropped an F-bomb.

 2017 Grammys Hair & Makeup — See The Best Beauty Looks On the Red Carpet!